Sexual Dimorphism in Permanent Mandibular Canine

 • Dristi Shrestha Department of Anatomy, People’s Dental College and Hospital, Kathmandu, Nepal Author

-• isha Maharjan Department of Anatomy, People’s Dental College and Hospital, Kathmandu, Nepal Author
+• Nisha Maharjan Department of Oral Pathology, People’s Dental College and Hospital, Kathmandu, Nepal Author

 DOI: